Skip to content

 scheduler Atomically claims due workflows.
 Safe to run multiple replicas, though one is enough for most deployments.

 Production deployments should prefer split roles.
-Cloud Run-style all-in-one deployments are useful for demos, but long-running OpenCode workers should run on infrastructure with predictable CPU and process lifetime.
+Cloud Run-style all-in-one deployments are useful for demos, but long-running OpenCode workers should run on dedicated Docker-capable hosts or reviewed provider integrations with predictable CPU/process lifetime and verified per-execution isolation.

 Keep worker replicas conservative unless runtime/workspace checkpointing is enabled for your deployment.
 Multiple workers can claim fenced sessions, and checkpointing externalizes the proven OpenCode runtime/XDG and workspace portable set so a different worker can restore before resuming a session.